-We are not directly involved but our members have raced at Newport, Palmer Park Reading and Herne Hill velodromes.
+We are not directly involved but our members have raced at Newport, Palmer Park Reading, Herne Hill, and of course the London Olympic Velodrome.
 All these do sessions for inexperienced riders.
-We are watching with interest the plans for a velodrome at Hillingdon that would be much nearer for us and, of course, the Olympic Velodrome.
+We are watching with interest the plans for a velodrome at Hillingdon that would be much nearer for us.

 Do you do off-road?

 Not officially, but off-road rides are organised by members mainly in the winter.